Momilijaz96/Momalijaz96/README.md

  * I am an AI consultant at <a href='https://www.infocabs.co.uk/'>InfoCabs,UK</a>.
  * I am also working on an independent research at <a href='https://www.crcv.ucf.edu/'>CRCV-lab@UCF</a>.
  * I am obsessed with solving DSA Problems in my free time.
- * I love to learn and share it with community 🌸
+ * I love to learn and share it with community.
+Check out my medium stories on AI-Guys Medium Publication! 🌸

 <details>
  <summary> <b>Computer Vision</b> 👁️ </summary>